 to the default location and your lab machine is a 64-bit Windows machine, the file path is

 - Start the Vivado IDE in GUI mode on a different machine than your lab machine.

-- Follow the steps in the Connecting to the Hardware Target and Programming the Device section to open a connection to the target board that is connected to your lab machine.
-However, instead of connecting to a Vivado CSE server running on localhost, use the host name of your lab machine.
+- Follow the steps in Connecting to the Hardware Target and Programming the Device section to open a connection to the target board that is connected to your lab machine.
+However, instead of connecting to a Vivado CSE server running on localhost, use the hostname of your lab machine.

 - Follow the steps in Setting up the ILA Core to Take a Measurement section and beyond to debug your design in hardware.